 - Integration tests - check whether various system components work together correctly.

-- System tests - evaluate the end-to-end behavior of the system to make sure it meets all functional requirements.
+- System tests - evaluate the end-to-end behaviour of the system to make sure it meets all functional requirements.

 - Acceptance tests - confirm that the system works as required from the perspective of an external stakeholder such as a user or customer.